 The Dental Care Approach Is Not the same as Health Care: Preventive vs Restorative Approaches

-Did you know that dental coverage does not quiet work like your health insurance does?
+Did you know that dental coverage does not quite work like your health insurance does?
 Many people avoid going to the dentist because of the cost.
 But, maintaining a healthy mouth is proven to save you money.
 Why?
 Because it improves your oral health and your overall health, avoiding costly problems and conditions later on.
 Not taking care of your smile leads to tooth decay, gingivitis, and periodontitis all contribute to worsening overall health conditions.
 That’s why maintaining our oral health by using preventive dental care is so important.

 We've been trained to call the doctor when we have an ear infection, bad allergies, stomach pain, etc. That means we're waiting for the problem to occur to address and fix it.
 Your smile works differently, though.
 Your dentist's job is to make sure your mouth is so healthy that problems don’t have the opportunity to arise.
 The dentist helps you avoid potentially painful and costly problems resulting from poor oral health.
 If you maintain your smile health, restorative care procedures probably won’t be needed.